hamsof/ScrapingNextLevel/README.md

   I have scraped all the news of Imran khan and China and then stored in a CSV file

 ## Version 12:
+  Scraping of Indeed.com <br>

+  Scraping jobs from indeed.com and saving jobs info in a csv file

+## Version 13:
   Scraping of Twitter <br>

   Type any celebrity name and then scrape any given number of tweets of that person